EPISODES

 Using the Casewalker Evidence Book Method, we review the publicly visible record of Joseph Smedley’s case, including summarized timelines, law-enforcement statements, and limited incident-level documentation that has been released.
 We clearly distinguish between what is documented, what is stated in secondary reporting, and where investigatory records are not available in the public record under Indiana public-records law.

 Every summary.
 Every gap.
-Only what the record supports.
+Only what the documentation supports.

 EPISODE 2: “The Disappearance of Lauren Spierer”